Work order life cycle and statuses

 Open – Completed

 - Used work order products are converted to new customer assets if applicable.
-This is accomplished by setting the Convert to Customer Asset field on the published product record to Yes.
+This conversion is accomplished by setting the Convert to Customer Asset field on the published product record to Yes.

 Here is the customer asset that results from the used work order product.
 Notice the customer asset record references the specific work order product.